Welcome to my site, I'm called Jules to everyone who knows me, although my real name is Julian Moorhouse.

 Although the icon was different to that shown here back then.

-Although this site is dedicated to my personal projects, I'd like to mention my day job.
-Later in 2011 a took up a web development position full time, after my son started at primary school.
+In 2011 I took up a web development position full time, after my son started at primary school.

 I was an application / web developer at Orchid Software Ltd for over 7 years.
 I worked on many interesting projects and intranet products.

-In the summer of 2019 I was made redunant and took a new role with WorkCast again as a full stack .Net web developer.
+In the summer of 2019 I was made redundant and took a new role with WorkCast again as a full stack .Net web developer.

 At WorkCast I work on some interesting projects, including the Twilio voice api.
 Also I've refreshed my MS SQL Server skills.